Login

 Enjoy Again

 Wrap and refrigerate leftover baked biscuits.
-Warm in microwave for 22–30 seconds for 1 to 4 biscuits.
-To maintain a crisp exterior, place in a covered skillet on low heat or 375°F (190°C) oven for 5 minutes.
+Warm in the microwave for 22–30 seconds for 1 to 4 biscuits.
+To maintain a crisp exterior, place in a covered skillet on low heat or a 375°F (190°C) oven for 5 minutes.

 Read next article